Darren-Longhurst/venture-cycling-mp-1/README.md

 * On the landing page, users are drawn to the "Our Events" button, which scrolls the page to the events showcase area.
 * All buttons change from orange to dark brown on hover with the white text giving a good contrast in both colours.
-* In the footer, all social media links will open on a new windown on selection
+* In the footer, all social media links will open on a new windown on selection.
-*

 ### Images